ssamot/CE881/04-labs.md

 adding them to the ActionBar.

-The [MenusAndDialogs.zip](MenusAndDialogs.zip) project contains the code discussed in the lecture, including the experiemtal dynamic icon generation code.
+The [MenusAndDialogs.zip](MenusAndDialogs.zip) project contains the code discussed in the lecture, including the experimental dynamic icon generation code.

 ## Custom Dialogs